top of page

 When playing Coed Kickball - just think baseball/softball rules with a few differences...

-• Outs can also be made by the defender throwing the ball at a runner (like dodge ball).
+• Outs can also be made by the defender throwing the ball at a runners body - like dodgeball; just avoid the head.

 • 4 foul balls = an out.

-• “Pitcher Hand” is always in effect; any time the pitcher has the ball - play stops! (the pitcher must have the ball inside the four bases.)
+• “Pitcher Hand” is always in effect; any time the pitcher has the ball - play stops! (the pitcher must have the ball inside the sand and in fair territory.)

 • No leading off.
 (RUNNERS MAY BE CALLED 'OUT' IF UMPIRE DECIDES IT IS FLAGRANT)

-• for saftey, Homeplate is the entire square (batters box) not just the plate itself.
+• for safety, Homeplate is the entire square (batters box) not just the plate itself.

 • 10 players maximum on defense; 3 females required.